kittywitch/nixfiles/README.md

 ## To-do

 ### Overall
+- [ ] Migrate the secrets file currently in use to be usable for each host.
 - [ ] DNS provider migration.
 (Cloudflare -> Glauca)
   - [ ] Fancy wildcard certificate shenanigans?